pringlesinghal/GreedyFed/README.md

 Algorithm Hyperparameters
 1. S-FedAvg ( $\alpha = 1- \beta$)
 2. Power-Of-Choice (decay factor $\lambda$)
 3. FedProx (weight of proximal term $\mu$)
 4. GreedyFed (memory, weight for exponentially weighted average)

 Logging results:
-if logging is set to True the runs are saved on wandb
+if logging is set to True the runs are saved on W&B

 You can set the above parameters to a single value or implement a hyperparameter sweep over a list of values.
 After selecting the desired values, execute the following
 ```